Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Prompt Templates for Datasets

-\textbf{Prompt Templates for MMBench Dataset: } The MMBench dataset~\cite{liu2024mmbench} provides a multidimensional and comprehensive assessment of MLLM performance across perception, cognition, and reasoning capabilities.
+The MMBench dataset~\cite{liu2024mmbench} provides a multidimensional and comprehensive assessment of MLLM performance across perception, cognition, and reasoning capabilities.
 In the MMBench dataset~\cite{liu2024mmbench}, the input template for the model is presented below, where the prompts are highlighted in {\textbf{green}} and the image is highlighted in {\textbf{red}} for clearer presentation.